VadymMakohon/Space_Invaders/README.md

 # Space Invaders Game

 🚀🕹️🐍 Space Invaders is a classic arcade game where the player controls a spaceship that moves horizontally at the bottom of the screen and shoots bullets to destroy incoming enemies.
 The game gets more challenging as the player progresses.
+To make the game even more intresting i implemented AI to it, so the ship moves and fires by itself.

 # Screenshot
 <p align="center">